stamandster/onewireMonitor/README.md

 **NOTE: It would be better to find the cause the issue (wiring/connector/capacitance) than to use this.**

-The script [onewireMonitor](https://github.com/SkullKill/onewireMonitor) is design specificly for the Raspberry Pi.

 ## Onewire (1-wire) Raspberry Pi Setup